 - Butt-Monkey: Both Dave/Frodo and Legolas qualify, although in different ways.
 In-game, Frodo has comically bad luck with his die rolls and takes a lot of hits, while out-of-game, the other players keep making jokes about Legolas being either gay or a woman.

 - Campaign Comic This is the Trope Maker for RPG comics retelling other media as though they were RPG campaigns.

 - Canon Sue: In-universe, that's how the players view Gandalf.

-- Character Alignment: Gimli states that he is Lawful Good.
+- Character Alignment: Invoked.
+Gimli states that he is Lawful Good.
 Legolas is supposed to be as well, but his tendency to declare an attack first and think later kind of ruin it.

 - Cliché Storm: In-Universe.
 Even the tropes that were made by the books, and thus not cliches at the time, become RPG clichés in the hands of the DM.